ricklecoat/ExpressionEngine-User-Guide/docs/general/markdown.md

 ```
 ~~~

 Fenced code blocks have some advantages over their indented counterparts.
-They are ideal if you need to paste some code into an editor that lacks a convenient command to indent multiple lines at once, like a text box in a web browser — eg. an entry field in the ExpressionEngine control panel.
+They are ideal if you need to paste some code into an editor, like a text box in a web browser, that lacks a convenient command to indent multiple lines at once — eg. an entry field in the ExpressionEngine control panel.

 Also, they can be used immediately following a list, whereas indented code blocks cannot (because Markdown would view the indent as signifying a paragraph in the list — see [Paragraphs in list items](#paragraphs-in-list-items)).
 Like so: